raahulahlawat/Docker/Docker_Document.md

 ```
 software_name --version
 ```
-## To change name of any Container
+## To change the name of any Container
 ```
 sudo docker container rename (container_id) (new_name)
 ```